react-cosmos/react-cosmos/docs/dev/esModules.md

 That said, converting the compiled code to ESM is advantageous because:

 1. All non-server Cosmos code would run natively in the browser without requiring bundling.
 Not sure if we'll ever want to load the Playground unbundled, but **allowing users to use unbundled ESM for fixtures is of interest**.
-This requires at least the fixture helpers to be published as ESM instead of CJS.
+This requires at least the fixture helpers to be published as ESM instead of CJS (browsers don't support CJS interop like Node).
 2. Server-side APIs like `getFixtures` could be called in ESM packages (with type: "module" in package.json).
 Even though ESM can call CJS, Cosmos would would still crash in this environment due to usage of CJS features like `__dirname` or `require.resolve` (**LATTER CLAIM REQUIRES VALIDATION**).

 ### What makes the transition tough?